United States Army Air Assault School: Air Assault School

 The best-known course offered at TSAAS is Air Assault School, which qualifies soldiers to conduct airmobile and air assault helicopter operations, including aircraft orientation; helicopter insertion; pathfinder operations; sling load operations; rappelling from buildings, cliffs and helicopters; and fast-rope techniques.

 The Air Assault School course is offered several times per year, taught by instructors referred to as Air Assault Sergeants.
-Open to men and women, the rigorous, fast-paced training is known as the 10 (or 11) toughest days in the Army.
+Open to men and women, the intensive, fast-paced training is known as the 10 (or 11) toughest days in the Army.
 About 15 percent of the class does not make it through the first day, dubbed Zero day, which includes a demanding obstacle course.
 More fail to make it past sling load testing in phase two.
 Ultimately, only about 45 percent pass.

 On the morning of graduation, students must complete a 19.3 km march with rucksack in under three hours before receiving their wings.
 Completion qualifies soldiers to wear the Air Assault Badge.